mattle24/r2pptx/README.md

 # Overview

-`r2pptx` leverages the power of the `officer` package and the ease of use of powerpoint templates, making it simple to create powerpoint slide decks straight from R.
+`r2pptx` leverages the power of the `officer` package and the ease of use of PowerPoint templates, making it simple to create PowerPoint slide decks straight from R.

 [Documentation is available online](https://mattle24.github.io/r2pptx/)